t4d-classes/angular-state-mgmt-unit-testing/demo-app/exercises/exercise-2.md

 **Step 3.** Add a button above the table that will show/hide the archived users.
 Non-archived users should always be shown.

-**Step 4.** Add a component above the register user component that shows how many users are displayed in the table.
+**Step 4.** Add a component above the Register User component that shows how many users are displayed in the table.

 App Component Template:
 ```html